What is Biomass Energy?

 Currently, approximately 0.5 percent of electricity generation in the United States is utilized by biomass.
 Compared to fossil fuel combustion, this small percentage saves approximately eleven million tons of carbon dioxide emissions per year.
 The energy converted from biomass also changes methane to carbon dioxide.
 The emissions of methane are far more harmful to the greenhouse gases in the atmosphere.
 Thus, in the fight against global warming, this process is considered a highly valuable tool.

-What is biomass – One fact that biomass was once the primary source of heat across the globe since firewood is considered a source.
+One fact that biomass was once the primary source of heat across the globe since firewood is considered a source.

 The energy is able to be produced from a great percentage of our waste, and many cities are starting to converting this waste to energy.
 It creates renewable and environmentally friendly energy and reducing landfill bound waste.

-What is Biomass – Is it a Practical Source of Energy?
+Is it a Practical Source of Energy?

-What is Biomass - Biomass or any organic material is made by animals and plants.
+Biomass or any organic material is made by animals and plants.
 The biomass includes all parts of animal flesh, plants, and excretions such as manure.

 Since fossil fuel is believed that they come from ancient animals and plants, they are also a biomass.
 But usually when people speak of biomass, it is material produced from sources that are alive now or were recently.